saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 salt <proxy-minion> <execution-module.function> <parameters>
 ```

-What we did here was the following:
+In our example interaction with the proxy minion, we:
-- invoke the Salt CLI using `salt`
+- invoked the Salt CLI using `salt`
-- target the `ar01-lab` proxy minion
+- targeted the `ar01-lab` proxy minion
-- call the `cli` function from the execution `junos` execution module
+- called the `cli` function from the `junos` execution module
-- pass the function the `show ospf neighbor interface ae2.2` argument
+- passed `show ospf neighbor interface ae2.2` as an argument to the function

 Instead of a CLI command, we can also execute an RPC.
 Let issue the following `salt ar01-lab junos.rpc get-ospf-neighbor-information interface='ae2.2'` Salt CLI command: